timmcginley/Agile/Methodology/README.md

 **Agile Prototyping is a [meta disciplinary] design and analysis method for buildings and their systems.**

 Biologists call a fully grown organism the [phenotype] and the genetic code that created it the [genotype].
 Before biologists could understand the genes of an organism from genetic sequencing, they used comparative biology (measuring, drawing and inferring differences between species) to 'guess' the genes that encoded the organism.
 Agile Prototyping applies the same approach to guess and sequence the 'genes' of building systems.
-The method has 4 parts:
+The method has 6 parts:

 ### Part 1.
-Identify the Features and 'Segments'
+Identify Features
 Record the features and 'segments' of the system or artefact you are studying
 - Explore Part 1 steps [here](/)

 ### Part 2.
-Identify the Stages
+Identify Stages
 Imagining it had really grown, in what order would the features appear, what is their function?
 The stages allow us to translate linear design space into multiple parallel reversible tracks.
 - Explore Part 2 steps [here](/)